MicrosoftDocs/fabric-docs/docs/onelake/onelake-onecopy-quickstart.md

 ms.date: 05/23/2023
 ---

-# OneCopy: Transform data with Spark and query with SQL
+# Transform data with Spark and query with SQL

 In this guide, you will:

-- Upload data to OneLake using OneLake file explorer.
+- Use OneLake file explorer to upload data to OneLake.

-- Use a Fabric notebook to read data on OneLake and write back as a delta table.
+- Use a Fabric notebook to read data on OneLake and write back as a Delta table.

 - Analyze and transform data with Spark using a Fabric notebook.